ktmbiome-niaid/16S-data-processing/prerequisites.md

 We plan to provide you with data to use on your own computer for analyzing during the tutorial.
-However, if you would like to analyze your own data, you are more than welcome to bring some!
-If you choose to go this route, please be aware that your data will need to satisfy certain criteria.
+However, if you would like to analyze your own data, please bring some bring some!
+If you choose to go this route, be aware that your data will need to satisfy certain criteria:

 ### Confirm Quality Information